matteobonotto/helper_functions/README.md

 # helper_functions
-A collection of helper functions useful to have
+A Swiss-Army-knife-like collection of helper functions.